jdhagood/gtl/content/hello_world.md

 Notice that lists are zero indexed, meaning that in order to access the first element I had to call 'my_list[0]' as opposed to 'my_list[1]' which would actually return the second item.

-Lists have a lot of wonderful properties that we will explore next lecture.
+Lists have a lot of wonderful properties that we will explore in future lectures.

 # Compiled vs Interpreted Languages